bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 > "The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.
 Most often you would use IDs from your data as keys.
 When you don’t have stable IDs for rendered items, you may use the item index as a key as a last resort." ~ReactDocs

 Why is that?
-Because if you use an index, usually too many elements are rerendered unnecessarily.
-To make an example, when you have 100 items and you introduce a new one at position 50, all other 50 that come afterwards will have `i -> i+1` so they'll be re-rendered.
+Because if you use an index, usually too many elements are re-rendered unnecessarily.
+To make an example, when you have 100 items, and you introduce a new one at position 50, all other 50 that come afterwards will have `i -> i+1` so they'll be re-rendered.

 ### Conditional Rendering (if, else if, else, switch)